PrimeTimeTran/ProfileApp/README.md

 No company you work at will expect you to work alone or without the help of resources available.
 We suggest you work in pairs and Google not only now but in future lessons.

-> **Tip** 💡: The links provided in the introduction of all lessons will provide valuable information to you in class and your careers.
-It isn't a bad idea to spend a few minutes reading about these tools to understand how they fit together.
+> **Tip** 💡: The links provided throughout all lessons will provide valuable information to you in class and your careers.
+It isn't a bad idea to spend a few minutes reading them before moving forward.

 ### **Milestone 1 🛣🏃 Create project directory and run application locally using Expo and simulator**